Simple yet classy interior design, supple ride, equipment levels, clever SkyActiv-X engine

 The Mazda 3 is a family hatch, not an SUV or a crossover or pretending to be something it’s not.
 These days you don’t go to the expense of creating a whole new platform from the ground up without doing more than one thing with it, though, which is why it's now spawned the CX-30, which is like a 3, but taller and fake off-roady.

-Mazda is into simplicity, though.
-Just two engines are available: a 2.0-litre 120bhp petrol (naturally aspirated, against the turbo trend) and Mazda's fiendishly clever e-SkyActiv-X high-compression engine which bascially acts like a diesel to deliver really impressive real-world economy.
+Mazda is into simplicity, on the whole.
+Just two petrol engines are available: a 2.0-litre 120bhp petrol (naturally aspirated, against the turbo trend) and Mazda's fiendishly clever e-SkyActiv-X high-compression engine which bascially acts like a diesel to deliver really impressive real-world economy.

 Both immediately available mainstream engines are Euro-6d compliant, WLTP-literate and CO2-canny, both boasting elements of the Skyactiv technology, including cylinder shut-off for the petrol.
 Each can be had with either six-speed manual or automatic – a conventional automatic, not a twin-clutch, note.
 So not only is it a £1,300 option, but it’ll nobble you on CO2 and economy as well.
 So you really have to want the convenience of an auto to justify it.
 Both engines have a mild hybrid system that runs the electrics from brake regen.

 Special attention has been paid to noise, vibration and harshness, to the operation of the switchgear, the processing speed of the infotainment, harmonising the quality of the white light in the cabin.
 The stuff that doesn’t make headlines, but is highly honourable.
 Very Japanese in its approach, and the result is a comfortable, easygoing hatch with few foibles.

-It’s handsome, with overtones of Alfa Giulietta in the proportions, roofline and the roundels in the rear light signature, just without some of the Italian flair.
-Very neat, though.
+It’s really handsome, with overtones of Alfa Giulietta in the proportions, roofline and the roundels in the rear light signature.
 Not like the over-designed Ford Focus.
 This is a handsome car without being fussy: long of nose, neat of proportions.
 Apart from the overly thick C-pillar, it's a really beauty.